BrentDouglas/sphinx/readme.md

 ## Objectives

-I have a large project with many entities and EJB's which takes a long time to deploy.
-Arquillian allows testing this sort of app by using `Shrinkwrap.createFromZipFile("/path/to/the-ear.ear")` but that means each test will deploy your whole archive _once per test_ which is not practical for larger applications.
+Arquillian allows testing pre-built applications using `Shrinkwrap.createFromZipFile("/path/to/the-ear.ear")` but that means each test will deploy your whole archive _once per test_ which is not practical for larger applications.